 Since I’m such a HUGE art lover (if you couldn’t already tell by my weekly visits to the Art Institute of Chicago or by all the art exhibits I’ve posted about in the past), I knew that visiting The Louvre was one of my TOP priorities while I was in Paris (it was basically tied with Disneyland Paris as a MUST DO while on my trip).
 During my ten days in Paris, I decided to dedicate one whole day to exploring The Louvre.
 Even though I spent six straight hours at The Louvre (I actually spent a total of seven hours there but after the first hour I decided to make a quick trip to the Notre-Dame Cathedral, since they are so close to each other, before spending the rest of the day at The Louvre), I still felt like it wasn’t enough time.
 The Louvre is HUGE and even six (technically seven) hours there isn’t enough to cover every hall and exhibit.
 Strategy wise, I decided to pick out a few paintings and sculptures I knew I really wanted to see (like the Mona Lisa and Venus de Milo) and after I made sure I saw them all, I just roamed the museum freely.
 Continue reading

 While I was in New York City earlier this month (for New York Comic Con), I decided to take a spontaneous day trip to Philadelphia (because as some of you may already know, I LOVE spontaneous trips!)
 While I’ve been to Philly (quite a few times) before, I’ve never really “seen” the city (if that makes any sense.)
 Since I was only going to be in the city for about six hours and didn’t have a lot of time to do in-depth exploring or visit any museums, I decided to do the next best thing and make a trip to Philadelphia’s Magic Gardens.
 I’d learned about Philadelphia’s Magic Gardens, which is a non-profit organization, folk art environment, and gallery space, a little under three years ago and had been itching to visit!
-To date, it’s the largest work created by mosaic artist Isaiah Zagar.
+To date, it’s the largest work created by mosaic artist Isaiah Zagar (how cool is that?).
 Since I’m such a HUGE art lover (if you couldn’t already tell by my weekly visits to the Art Institute of Chicago or by all the art exhibits I’ve posted about in the past), I knew that visiting Philadelphia’s Magic Gardens was my top priority during my quick trip to Philly.
 Continue reading

 Rotofugi Designer Toy Store & Gallery is easily one of my favorite places here in Chicago (in fact, I visit weekly!)
 Although I’ve blogged about Rotofugi in the past, I’ve realized that I’ve never actually talked about (or shown) the art gallery side of it!
 Basically, Rotofugi is a (designer) toy store and an art gallery rolled into one (which is why it’s my FAVORITE place because it mixes two of my loves: toy collecting & art!)
 Each month (or so), the gallery gets a new exhibit (usually with a visit from the actual artist on opening day!)
 Rotofugi Gallery’s newest exhibit: Astronaut by Scott Listfield might be one of my favorites so far!
 Here are a few of my favorite paintings: